All Posts

 Limitations

 • VPN tunnel quality is unchanged.
-Sites that must use VPN DNS still go through the tunnel.
+International sites still go through the tunnel.
 This optimizes what can go direct, not what must stay on VPN.

 • Why not Clash/Surge?
 They’re proxy clients that compete for the routing table.
 This operates at a lower layer and coexists with any VPN client.